 In this respect, the course provides excellent preparation for students who want to study or work in areas that rely on these skills, especially where they are applied to technical problems.
 These areas include engineering, financial and resource management, science and medicine.

-IT and Computing are taught in 2 brand new, purpose built computer suites.
+IT and Computing are taught in purpose built computer suites.
 In addition to this outstanding learning environment, students benefit from access to new computers with a very high specification.

 Approach to Learning

 Computer Science offers a hugely rewarding learning experience to students.
 Gaining an in-depth understanding of how computers work is academically challenging, but students are supported by OCR’s interactive and adaptive Code books learning on-line learning platform.
 Students can prepare for lessons and review work on-line.
 Lessons are supported by short video clips and adaptive learning, where more help is provided if needed, and also more challenging work where appropriate.
 There is also a GCSE Learn Online App, with all course content and videos easily accessible on your phone.